Jon Gibson (Christian musician): Contemporary Christian

 Gibson's second album featured his first rap solo, "Ain't It Pretty" (1985), from On the Run (1986).
 The album was co-produced by Felton Pilate of Con Funk Shun.
 On the Run was well received, and rendered his first No. 1 single in contemporary Christian music (CCM) to impact Christian radio.
-"God Loves a Broken Heart" became one of over twenty Top 10 CCM hits for Gibson.
+"God Loves a Broken Heart" became one of over 20 Top Ten CCM hits for Gibson.
 He would also experience success with the No. 1 single "Friend in You", a ballad which is one of CCM's classic hit songs, from his next album.

 Gibson wrote and produced "The Wall" as well, the first rap hit in CCM history by a blue-eyed soul singer and/or duo, featuring MC Hammer (a song that Stanley Kirk Burrell – or K.B. – originally identified himself as M.C.
 Hammer and Gibson as J.G.).
 Burrell and Tramaine Hawkins previously performed in concerts with Gibson's band at various venues, such as the Beverly Theatre in Beverly Hills (a live performance of "B-Boy Chill" is on YouTube).
 Gibson was in a gospel rap group with Hammer known as the Holy Ghost Boy(s), with songs later produced and released on their respective albums.
 Hammer released a song called "Son of the King" on his debut album, Feel My Power (1986).
 Gibson released "The Wall" on his third album, Change of Heart (1988).
 The album included Gibson's cover version of "Yah Mo B There" (co-written by Rod Temperton and Quincy Jones), a song originally performed by James Ingram and Michael McDonald.

 Gibson collaborated with Stevie Wonder on his fourth album, Body & Soul (1989).
-Wonder played harmonica on a remake of his own song, "Have a Talk with God", from Songs in the Key of Life (1976).
+Wonder played harmonica on a cover version of his own song, "Have a Talk with God", from Songs in the Key of Life (1976).
 The album peaked at No. 23 on July 29, 1989 (charting for 25 weeks) Wonder's soundtrack album, Jungle Fever (1991), had Gibson singing backup on the track "I Go Sailing" (as well as touring together).

 Gibson's fifth album, Jesus Loves Ya (1990), featured multiple musicians including Rob Watson and Doug Webb.
 It produced two No. 1 singles, the title track and "Love Come Down" (with "Preacher Man" reaching the Top 5).
-In 1991, "Jesus Loves Ya" was a top selling CCM single, spending a record eleven weeks at No. 1 on the CCM charts.
+In 1991, "Jesus Loves Ya" was a top selling CCM single, spending a record 11 weeks at No. 1 on the CCM chart (18 total weeks on chart).
 However, several elements frustrated the relationship between Gibson and Frontline Records.
 The main issue was that Gibson was receiving little if no payment for his recordings.